In 2020, we experienced Covid-19 all around us.

 However, there’s also a social aspect to dealing with body odour, bad breath and greasy hair.

-Why does personal hygiene matter, especially during Covid-19?
+Why does personal hygiene matter, especially after Covid-19?

 Nobody likes hanging out with people who smell.

 And a huge problem with teens is that they can be really nasty sometimes…